Michelle39140/RecipesMining/README.md

 **Languages**: Python

 ## Frequent Parttern Mining
-***Target***: Apply the Frequent Parttern Mining method, explore if there is any refrequent patter in the 4 text-rich columns in the data.
+***Target***: Apply the Frequent Pattern Mining method, explore if there is any frequent pattern in the 4 text-rich columns in the data.

 ***Packages***: Mlxtend